EricLesl/parking-project/readme.md

 ## Set up

 1. fork it & clone it on your local computer
+2. cd parking-project
-2. git remote add upstream https://github.com/pkboom/parking-project
+3. git remote add upstream https://github.com/pkboom/parking-project
-3. git remote -v
+4. git remote -v
-4. if you see something like this below, then you're all set.
+5. if you see something like this below, then you're all set.

 ```
 origin https://github.com/(your-github-id)/parking-project.git (fetch)